By Christopher DeHarde, IndyCar & Road to Indy Writer

 Franzoni drives for Juncos Racing and has scored four victories this season, three pole positions, four fastest laps and three most laps led bonus points.
-What’s noticeable about Franzoni this year is that he’s only ever finished first or second, which is amazing for a driver that didn’t have a Pro Mazda ride lined up until just over a couple of weeks before St. Petersburg.
+What’s noticeable about Franzoni this year is that he’s only ever finished first or second, which is amazing for a driver that didn’t have a Pro Mazda ride lined up until just over a week before St. Petersburg.

 In Franzoni’s case, his most rewarding win would have to be the second race at the Indianapolis Motor Speedway’s road course.
 He scored the win in the only race of the Pro Mazda season so far that saw Martin finish off the podium.

 Franzoni spoke about the tense atmosphere that has developed between the two of them before they raced at the Mid-Ohio Sports Car Course.

 “It’s really tense, this weekend is really important,” Franzoni said.

 “We have three races here, there is a lot of points in the game and let’s see how it’s going to be.”